-The Department of Nursing prepares students to become professional nurses use critical thinking skills to address the complex health-related problems of a diverse population across the lifespan.
-The Department carries out its mission with an awareness of the diversity and needs of our community of interest, offers students a sense of responsibility, critical thinking, open inquiry, and self-respect, and acknowledges the need for lifelong learning.
+The Saint Joseph’s School of Nursing at Mount Saint Vincent carries out its mission with an awareness of the diversity and needs of our community of interest, offering students a sense of responsibility, critical thinking, open inquiry, and self-respect, while acknowledging the need for lifelong learning.

 Through the University’s partnership with Saint Joseph’s Medical Center, our students can now further expand their nursing experience, education, and career opportunities, advancing our joint missions to provide world-class care across the Bronx, Westchester, and beyond.

 Graduates become professional nurses and healthcare leaders, using critical thinking skills to address the complex health-related problems of a diverse population across the lifespan.
 With small classes and a close proximity to the resources and opportunities of New York City, students enjoy personalized attention in addition to an assigned advisor.
 Many online resources, including online testing and experiential learning, are another feature of this highly sought-after program.
 By assuming responsibility for their own professional development, students use what they have learned to plan competent, effective, and evidence-based nursing care that contributes to safe and high quality outcomes.

 Mount Saint Vincent offers nursing students the opportunity to explore programs of study at various locations.
 Our Bronx location is on the main campus of the University of Mount Saint Vincent, located at 6301 Riverdale Avenue, Riverdale, New York 10471.
 Our Queens locations are 37-02 Queens Boulevard, Long Island City, New York 11101 and 31-00 47th Avenue, Suite 2120D, Long Island City, NY 11101.
 Our Brooklyn location is 55 Washington Street, Suite 313, Brooklyn, New York 11201.